Murali-group/PathLinker/README.md

 We will be very glad to hear from you if you use PathLinker in your work.
 If you publish a paper that uses PathLinker, please cite

 Poirel, C. L., Rodrigues, R. R., Chen, K. C., Tyson, J. J., & Murali, T. M. (2013).
-Top-down network analysis to drive bottom-up modeling of physiological processes. *Journal of Computational Biology*, 20(5), 409-418.
+Top-down network analysis to drive bottom-up modeling of physiological processes. *Journal of Computational Biology*, 20(5), 409-418. <a href="http://www.ncbi.nlm.nih.gov/pubmed/23641868">Pubmed</a>

+Pathways on Demand: Automated Reconstruction of Human Signaling Networks.
+Anna Ritz, Christopher L. Poirel, Allison N. Tegge, Nicholas Sharp, Allison Powell, Kelsey Simmons, Shiv D. Kale, and T. M. Murali, *npj Systems Biology and Applications*, in press, 2015.

 We encourage experimentation with PathLinker.
 Please don't hesitate to contact us if you would like to collaborate!